waadalkatheri/Sample-E-commerce-App-Pixel/README.md

 # Sample E-commerce App - Coding Challenge

 ## Introduction
-Pixel Shop is sample app built for Coding Challenge with MVVM Architecture using uses the DummyJsone API, and Jetpack Compose, Android Architecture Components and using kotlin as programming language.
+Pixel Shop is sample app built for Coding Challenge with MVVM Architecture using uses the DummyJsone API, and Jetpack Compose, Android Architecture Components using kotlin as programming language.

  ## Screenshots:
  <img src="assets/Screenshot 1445-07-19 at 12.09.57 AM.png" height=450 width=2100/>